sunshowers/spr/README.md

 ## Documentation

-Comprehensive documentation is available here: https://getcord.github.io/spr/
+Comprehensive documentation is available here: https://spacedentist.github.io/spr/ (note that this documentation hasn't been updated for Jujutsu and commit signing support)

 ## Installation